253olivares/253olivares/README.md

 *Little experience with
 Python
 R
--Took data analytics classes in college and still have a strong understanding of these topics just need to return and relearn some of these topics.
+I took data analytics classes in college and still have a strong understanding of these topics just need to return and relearn some of these topics.

 I also have an art page that I continuously update as I'm really into art.